The Bank of East Asia

 Dividend Philosophy

-This is a participating insurance plan designed to be held long term.
-Your premiums will be invested in a variety of assets according to our investment strategy, with the cost of policy benefits (such as charges to support guarantees (if applicable)) and expenses deducted as appropriate from premiums or assets.
-Your policy can share the divisible surplus (if any) from related product groups determined by us.
+This is a participating insurance plan in which we share a portion of the profits earned on it and related participating insurance plans with the policy owners.
+It is designed to be held long term.
+The premiums of a participating insurance plan will be invested in a variety of assets according to our investment strategy.
+The cost of policy benefits (including guaranteed and non-guaranteed benefits as specified in your plan that may be payable on death or surrender, as well as charges we make to support policy guarantees (if applicable)) and expenses will be deducted as appropriate from premiums of the participating insurance plan or from the invested assets.
 We aim to ensure a fair sharing of profits between policy owners and shareholders, and among different groups of policy owners.

 A committee has been set up to provide independent advice on the determination of the dividend amounts to the Board of the Company.
-The committee is comprised of members from different control functions or departments within the organisation both at AIA Group level as well as Hong Kong local level, such as office of the Chief Executive, legal, compliance, finance and risk management.
-Each member of the committee will exercise due care, diligence and skill in the performance of his or her duties as a member.
-The committee will utilise the knowledge, experience, and perspectives of each individual member to assist the Board in the discharge of its duty to make independent decision and to manage the risk of conflict of interests, in order to ensure fair treatment between policy owners and shareholders, and among different groups of policy owners.
-The actual dividends, which are recommended by the Appointed Actuary, will be decided upon the deliberation of the committee and finally approved by the Board of Directors of the Company, including one or more Independent Non-Executive Directors.
+The committee is comprised of members from different control functions or departments within the organisation both at the AIA Group level as well as Hong Kong local level, such as office of the Chief Executive of the Company, legal, compliance, finance, investment and risk management.
+Each member of the committee will endeavour to exercise due care, diligence and skill in the performance of his or her duties as a member.
+The committee will utilise the knowledge, experience, and perspectives of each individual member to assist the Board in the discharge of its duty to make independent decisions and to manage the risk of conflict of interests, in order to ensure fair treatment between policy owners and shareholders, and among different groups of policy owners.
+The actual dividends, which are recommended by the Appointed Actuary, will be decided upon the deliberation of the committee and finally approved by the Board of Directors of the Company, including one or more Independent Non-Executive Directors, and with written declaration by the Chairman of the Board, an Independent Non-Executive Director and the Appointed Actuary on the management of fair treatment between policy owners and shareholders.

-To determine the dividends of the policy, we consider both past experiences and the future outlook for all the factors including, but not limited to, the following:
+To determine the dividends of a participating policy, we consider both past experience and the future outlook of all factors including, but not limited to, the following:

-Investment returns: include interest earnings, dividends and any changes in the market value of the product’s backing assets.
-Depending on the asset allocation adopted for the product, investment returns could be affected by fluctuations in interest income (both interest earnings and the outlook for interest rates) and various market risks, including credit spread and default risk, fluctuations in equity prices, property prices and foreign exchange currency fluctuation of the backing asset against the policy currency.
+Investment returns: include interest earnings, dividends and any changes in the market value of the backing assets, i.e. the assets in which we invest your premiums (the cost of policy benefits and expenses will be deducted from the investment).
+Depending on the asset allocation adopted for the insurance plan, investment returns could be affected by fluctuations in interest income (both interest earnings and the outlook for interest rates) and various market risks, including interest rate risk, credit spread and default risk, fluctuations in listed and private equity prices, real estate prices as well as foreign exchange currency if the currency of the backing assets is different from the policy currency, etc.

-Claims: include the cost of providing death benefits and other insured benefits under the product(s).
+Claims: include claims for death benefits and any other insured benefits under the insurance plan.

-Surrenders: include policy surrenders, partial surrenders and policy lapses; and the corresponding impact on the investments backing the product(s).
+Surrenders: include policy surrenders, partial surrenders and policy lapses; and their corresponding impact on the backing assets.

-Expenses: include both expenses directly related to the policy (e.g. commission, underwriting, issue and premium collection expenses) and indirect expenses allocated to the product group (e.g. general administrative costs).
+Expenses: include both expenses directly related to the policy (e.g. commission, underwriting, issue and premium collection expenses) and indirect expenses allocated to the insurance plan (e.g. general administrative costs).

-Some participating products (if applicable) allow the policyholder to leave annual dividends, guaranteed and non-guaranteed cash payments, guaranteed and non-guaranteed incomes, guaranteed and non-guaranteed annuity payments with us, potentially earning interest at a non-guaranteed interest rate.
-To determine such interest rate, we consider the returns on the pool of assets in which the annual dividends, guaranteed and non-guaranteed cash payments, guaranteed and non-guaranteed incomes, guaranteed and non-guaranteed annuity payments are invested with reference to the past experience and future outlook.
+Some participating insurance plans (if applicable) allow the policy owners to place their annual dividends, guaranteed and non-guaranteed cash payments, guaranteed and non-guaranteed incomes, guaranteed and non-guaranteed annuity payments with us, potentially earning interest at a non-guaranteed interest rate.
+To determine such non-guaranteed interest rate, we consider the returns on the pool of assets in which these amounts are invested with reference to the past experience and future outlook.
 This pool of assets is segregated from other investments of the Company and may include bonds and other fixed income instruments.

-For dividend & bonus philosophy and dividend / bonus history, please visit AIA's website at www.aia.com.hk/en/dividend-philosophy-history.html.
+For dividend philosophy and dividend history, please visit our website at https://www.aia.com.hk/en/dividend-philosophy-history.html

-Our investment philosophy is to deliver stable returns in line with the product’s investment objectives and AIA’s business and financial objectives.
+Our investment philosophy aims to deliver sustainable long-term returns in line with the insurance plan’s investment objectives and the Company’s business and financial objectives.

 Asset Class Target Asset Mix (%)